spynetS/JEvolution/README.md

 # JEvolution
-This is a totally awsome evoliution simulator made in java swing
+This is a totally awesome evolution simulator made in java swing